webnet-fr/database-anonymizer/README.md

 ```

 `primary_key` entry is optional and can be inferred automatically.
 You can
-indicate a composite primary key or any column with unique non-null value.
+indicate a composite primary key or any column with a unique non-null value.

 ### What generators are available ?